Skip to Main Content

 Information about guide - no free access

 Introduction to Basic Legal Citation (online ed.
-2013) by Peter W. Martin
+2020) by Peter W. Martin This link opens in a new window

 Free access to basic legal citation information website from Cornell University Law School